Estimated reading time: 5 minutes

 7. Employee Support

-Church employees often work with limited resources and depend on volunteer labor to get the job done.
+Church employees often work with limited resources and rely on volunteer labor to accomplish their tasks.

-Support employees by clarifying job expectations, providing the necessary resources for getting the job done, and rewarding them for their efforts.
+Support employees by clearly defining job expectations, providing the necessary resources to complete the job, and recognizing and rewarding their efforts.

 For instance, let’s say you give an employee responsibility for maintaining the church building, make sure they have the necessary supplies and equipment to get the job done.